 With our unparalleled access to and knowledge of the candidate pool, we place outstanding non-executive chairs and directors who add value to the boards they join.

 Director education

-Since 1995 Spencer Stuart has been running its highly acclaimed UK Directors' Forum role-playing programme at London Business School for prospective non-executive directors.
+Since 1995 Spencer Stuart has been running its highly acclaimed UK Directors' Forum role-playing programme for prospective non-executive directors.